-This is a 5-year facility of US\$5,000,000 (principal) arranged by HFC Investment Services Limited on 30 January 2015 to finance the procurement of modern laboratory equipment for the Science Colleges (College of Basic and Applied Science and College of Health Science).
+This is a 5-year facility of US\$5,000,000 (principal) arranged by HFC Investment Services Limited on 30 January 2015 to finance the procurement of modern laboratory equipment for the Science Colleges (College of Basic and Applied Science and College of Health Sciences).
 It attracts interest at the rate of 7% payable on semi-annual basis.
+The loan has been fully repaid as at the reporting date.